-This phrase is first recorded in Peter: A Novel of Which He is Not the Hero (Charles Scribner’s Sons – New York, 1908), set in New York City’s financial world, by the American author, artist and engineer Francis Hopkinson Smith (1838-1915):
+This phrase is first recorded in Peter: A Novel of Which He is Not the Hero (New York: Charles Scribner’s Sons, 1908), set in New York City’s financial world, by the American author, artist and engineer Francis Hopkinson Smith (1838-1915):

 The second Mukton Lode scoop,—the one so deftly handled the night of Arthur Breen’s dinner to the directors,—had somehow struck a snag in the scooping with the result that most of the “scoopings” had been spilled over the edge there to be gathered up by the gamins of the Street, instead of being hived in the strong boxes of the scoopers.
 Some of the habitues in the orchestra chairs in Breen’s office had cursed loud and deep when they saw their margins melt away; and one or two of the directors had broken out into open revolt, charging Breen with the fiasco, but most of the others had held their peace.
 It was better to crawl away into the tall grass there to nurse their wounds than to give the enemy a list of the killed and wounded.
 Now and then an outsider—one who had watched the battle from afar—saw more of the fight than the contestants themselves.
 Among these was Garry Minott.